-A model that uses a baseline of collected performance data for a machine will be able to detect changes, such as an increase in vibration in a specific part, which could be caused by damage or the introduction of a foreign object.
+A model that uses a baseline to collect predictive maintenance data for a machine will be able to detect changes, such as an increase in vibration in a specific part, which could be caused by damage or the introduction of a foreign object.
 Deviations from the baseline allow operators to predict a need for maintenance before the problem becomes serious, resulting in equipment failure.

 According to a Wall Street Journal post, “Unplanned downtime costs industrial manufacturers an estimated $50 billion annually.”
 Using predictive maintenance to limit this cost is critical in highly competitive manufacturing industries.

-Furthermore, downtime and operations with sub-optimal parameters not only impact output but also impact employee morale.
+Furthermore, downtime and operations with sub-optimal parameters not only impact output but also employee morale.
 It is stressful to rush to solve problems when they arise.
 Predictive maintenance minimizes such instances.

-The advantages of predictive maintenance we’ve covered above in the end all have the same goal: increasing the bottom line.
+The advantages of predictive maintenance we’ve covered above, in the end, all have the same goal: increasing the bottom line.
 With less maintenance on good components and quicker repair of faulty components, repairs can be more effectively handled, thereby reducing repair time.
-One of the most comprehensive studies on potential of industrial analytics like predictive maintenance was conducted by McKinsey in 2015, and they uncovered the opportunity of for the following improvements:
+One of the most comprehensive studies on the potential of industrial analytics like predictive maintenance was conducted by McKinsey in 2015.
+They uncovered the opportunity for the following improvements:

 Now that it’s clear that predictive maintenance is an assured way to avoid unplanned downtime and incur higher manufacturing costs, the question is: how do you implement a predictive maintenance plan?

-Second, examine the historical data for patterns and what metrics will indicate a problem, what deviations from the baseline should flag an operator and so on.
+Second, examine the historical data for patterns and what metrics will indicate a problem, what deviations from the baseline should flag an operator, and so on.

-Finally, once you are using these patterns and the data, relative to your baseline performance measurements, you need to institute a process for continually updating the data and reviewing it to ensure that it continues to reflect current status and will flag deteriorating patterns that clearly signal a need for maintenance.
+Finally, once you are using these patterns and the data relative to your baseline performance measurements, you need to institute a process for continually updating the data and reviewing it to ensure that it continues to reflect the current status and will flag deteriorating patterns that clearly signal a need for maintenance.
 This is the key: you can’t predict what you can’t analyze.
 Accurate data is essential!

 47 Pleasant St, Suite 2-S, Northampton, MA 01060